Tymotex/InkMemories/README.md

 These instructions assume that you have set up Raspbian OS.
 - In `raspi-config`, enable I2C and SPI.
 This is necessary for getting the e-ink display to work.
 - Set a hostname that you'd like with `cat $NEW_HOSTNAME >> /etc/hostname`.
-- In your router's configuration either disable DHCP or reserve a static IP for the Raspberry Pi.

 1. Clone this repo: `git clone https://github.com/Tymotex/InkMemories.git`.
 2. Set up Google API credentials.